woossi0/suite/docs/usermanual/source/sysadmin/mac/index.rst

 Administration on Mac OS X
 ==========================

-This document contains information about various tasks specific to Boundless Suite for Mac OS X.
+This document contains information about various tasks specific to Boundless Server for Mac OS X.

 Boundless services
 ------------------

-Boundless Suite is comprised of two services:
+Boundless Server is comprised of two services:

 #.
 The `Tomcat <http://tomcat.apache.org/>`_ web server that contains all the web applications such as GeoServer and GeoWebCache.